activatedgeek/blog/site/contents/phil/radical-scepticism.md

 [Peano postulates](https://en.wikipedia.org/wiki/Peano_axioms).
 I am certain every field of scientific inquiry relies on such unquestionable "hinges" that form the basis of rational thought and progress.

+## More content

+Isaac Asimov's [The Relativity of Wrong](https://chem.tufts.edu/answersinscience/relativityofwrong.htm) presents a well-reasoned piece, which is closely related to this idea of absolutism in truth.
+To sum up in Asimov's words

+> The basic trouble, you see, is that people think that "right" and "wrong" are absolute; that everything that isn't perfectly and completely right is totally and equally wrong.

+In the context of scientific progress, this quote sums it up.

+> Naturally, the theories we now have might be considered wrong in the simplistic sense ..., but in a much truer and subtler sense, they need only be considered incomplete.